e-d-i-n-i/owasp-juice-shop-2023/010 - Access the Confidential Document/README.md

-# Access Confidential Document 📂
+# Access Confidential Document Challenge 📂

 **Objective**: Access a confidential document and retrieve a flag.